Automatic Generation of Safety-compliant Linear Temporal Logic via Large Language Model: A Self-supervised Framework: Introduction

 \section{Introduction}

-Ensuring safety of cyber-physical systems (CPS) is a cornerstone of modern system design, particularly in safety-critical domains.
-Formal specifications, such as Linear Temporal Logic (LTL) \cite{43}, serve as the foundation for automatic verification and correct-by-construction controller synthesis \cite{yin2024formal}, providing mathematical rigor to guarantee the safety of CPS.
-At the heart of this endeavor lies the challenge of translating high-level system requirements, often articulated in unstructured language, into formal specifications.
-Existing works that address automatic LTL specification generation, in particular those deep-neural-network-based techniques, primarily focus on semantic consistency between the generated LTL and the unstructured language.
-Little attention has been paid to whether these LTL specifications are initially in conflict with safety restrictions imposed on the system.
-We refer to this aspect as the \emph{compliance of LTL specifications} with respect to safety restrictions, and to those LTL specifications with no such conflict as \emph{safety-compliant LTL}.
-According, we focus on how to generate \emph{safety-compliant LTL} specifications with formal guarantees, thus avoiding critical risks to CPS.
+\textbf{Motivation:} Ensuring the safety of cyber-physical systems (CPS) is central to modern system design, especially in safety-critical domains.
+Formal specifications like Linear Temporal Logic (LTL) \cite{43} provide mathematical rigor for verification and controller synthesis, ensuring CPS safety.
+The challenge lies in translating high-level, often unstructured requirements into formal specifications.
+However, a critical issue frequently neglected by these methods is whether the generated LTL formula inherently conflict with the safety constraints imposed on the system.
+We refer to this aspect as the \emph{compliance of LTL specifications} with respect to safety constraints, and to those LTL specifications with no such conflict as \emph{safety-compliant LTL}.
+Specifically, being safety-compliant means that the temporal behavior expressed by the LTL formula entirely aligns with the intended temporal behavior mandated by safety constraints.
+Accordingly, we focus on how to generate \emph{safety-compliant LTL} specifications via Large Language Models (LLMs), while maintaining formal safety-compliance guarantees to prevent critical risks to CPS.